Legal affairs of Elon Musk: Legal matters after 2020

-In May 2022, Business Insider cited an anonymous friend of an unnamed SpaceX contract flight attendant, alleging that Musk engaged in sexual misconduct in 2016.
+On May 20, 2022, Business Insider cited an anonymous friend of an unnamed SpaceX contract flight attendant, alleging that Musk engaged in sexual misconduct in 2016.
 The source stated that in November 2018, Musk, SpaceX, and the former flight attendant entered into a severance agreement granting the attendant a $250,000 payment in exchange for a promise not to sue over the claims.
 Musk responded, "If I were inclined to engage in sexual harassment, this is unlikely to be the first time in my entire 30-year career that it comes to light."
 He accused the article from Business Insider of being a "politically motivated hit piece".
 After the release of the article, Tesla's stock fell by more than 6%, and Barron's wrote of the fall that "some investors considered key-man risk – the danger that a company could be badly hurt by the loss of one individual."

 In April 2023, the government of the U.S. Virgin Islands sought to subpoena Musk for documents in a lawsuit alleging that JPMorgan Chase profited from Jeffrey Epstein's sex trafficking operation.
 The efforts to subpoena Musk for documents do not implicate him in any wrongdoing and do not seek to have Musk testify under oath.

 Musk's former girlfriend Grimes filed a parental relationship petition in late September 2023 as part of a custody dispute.
 The petition came a month after Grimes openly accused him in a social media post of blocking her access to the youngest of their three children.
 On July 27, 2024, Grimes' mother accused Musk of withholding the passports of her grandchildren.

 Ben Brody, a 22-year-old Los Angeles-based college graduate, initiated a defamation lawsuit in October 2023 against Musk for over $1 million.
 He alleged Musk had falsely identified him as a participant "in a violent street brawl on behalf of a neo-Nazi extremist group" near Portland, Oregon.
 According to Brody's complaint, one of Musk's X posts promoted conspiracy theories that "Ben Brody's alleged participation in the extremist brawl meant the incident was probably a 'false flag' operation to deceive the American public".
 The complaint also alleged that Musk's accusations led to Brody and his family being subjected to harassment and threats.
 In February 2024, Musk was ordered to testify in a deposition for the lawsuit.
 In the deposition, Musk denied knowing who was suing him and admitted to doing no research on whether his claims were true.
 Musk attempted to keep the deposition from being made public.

 In October 2023, the U.S. Securities and Exchange Commission (SEC) sued Musk over his refusal to testify a third time in an investigation into whether he violated federal law by purchasing Twitter stock in 2022.
 Musk claimed the SEC was harassing him.
 In February 2024, Judge Laurel Beeler ruled that Musk must testify again.
 In January 2025, the SEC filed a lawsuit against Musk for securities violations related to his purchase of Twitter.